PlastiComp Logo

 Benefits of Long Fiber Reinforced Thermoplastic Composites

-Long fiber reinforced thermoplastic composites possess many unique capabilities that translate into desirable product benefits.
+Long fiber reinforced thermoplastic composites offer many unique capabilities that translate into desirable product benefits.
 Alone or in combination, these benefits provide meaningful motivation to utilize long fiber composites in a broad spectrum of applications.

 Long fiber composites are the pinnacle of structural performance in injection moldable thermoplastics.
-They combine high levels of stiffnessstrength, and toughness together in a single material.
-No other method of reinforcing melt processable thermoplastics is able to match their performance trifecta of crucial properties.
+They combine high levels of stiffness, strength, and toughness together in a single material.
+Long fiber composites are often selected as substitutes for metals because of their high mechanical performance, as a replacement for under-performing plastics, or as alternatives to higher-cost engineering polymers through up-engineering of lower-cost plastics.

 Stiffness

 Adding fiber reinforcement to ductile thermoplastic polymers provides a substantial boost in modulus.
-This modulus gain combined with appropriate component design that includes uniform walls and underlying ribs and gussets, instead of thick wall cross-sections, significantly increase stiffness in molded articles.
+This modulus gain combined with appropriate component design that includes uniform walls and underlying ribs and gussets, instead of thick wall cross-sections, significantly increases stiffness in molded articles.

 The type and amount of reinforcing fiber included in the composite contributes to increased stiffness.
 Carbon fiber increases modulus more than glass or natural fibers and a composite with 50% fiber will be stiffer than one containing 30%.
 Utilizing composites that offer more stiffness increases load carrying ability or allows designing with thinner wall sections to decrease material use and lower cost.

-Stiffness gains through fiber reinforcement also translate into increased performance at elevated temperatures.
+Stiffness gains through fiber reinforcement also translate to increased performance at elevated temperatures.
 Heat deflection temperatures (HDT), which provide an indication of short-term load carrying ability, increase significantly in fiber-reinforced materials over those of unmodified polymers.

 Strength

 Longer length, or higher aspect ratio, of reinforcing fibers provide long fiber composites with increased strength, which translates into the ability to resist deformation or creep under loads and higher fatigue endurance with minimal compression.
-More fiber filament surface area provides the ductile polymer with more ability to grab onto and transfer stress to the stronger internal fiber skeleton formed during component molding.
+More fiber filament enriched surface area provides the ductile polymer with more ability to grab onto and transfer stress to the stronger internal fiber skeleton formed during component molding.

 Orientation of reinforcing fibers within injection molded components also significantly influences composite strength.
 Although long fibers intertwine to form an internal structural skeleton providing reinforcement in all three planes, they also align in the direction of polymer flow as molds fill.
 To obtain maximum performance, mold designs should encourage fibers to align perpendicular to the direction of stress forces in key areas.